iinsertNameHere/catnap-docs/docs/src/Setup/Usage.md

 ```bash
 $ catnip -g <stat>
 ```
-This will output the value of the stat into standard output.
+This will output the value of the stat to standard output.

 ## Change the location of the config.toml file
 ```bash